 4. Lump on jawline after tooth extraction

-After wisdom tooth extraction, some people end up with a lump on their jawline.
+After wisdom tooth extraction, some people end up with swellings.
 Such a happening could be related to the extraction process or fighting off infection after tooth removal.
 These bumps often disappear after some time.

 If they persist, go for X-ray or CT scan to ascertain why you ended up with these lump behind jawline after tooth extraction.

 5. Juvederm injections